will-ball/scot_covid/README.md

 HospSusConf - Total reported to be in hospital with confirmed or suspected COVID-19

+** As of 11/04/2020 The Scottish Government produced back-dated figures for ICU & Hospitalisations **

+NewICU - The daily change in the number of patients in Intensive care

+NewHosp - The daily change in the number of patients in Hospital with confirmed or suspected COVID-19

 IntensRate - Proportion of suspected/confirmed hospitalisations who are in Intensive care (with confirmed case)

 HospRate - Proportion of total confirmed cases who are currently in hospital